- Victim / Survivor

 Is a life worth picking up that CD from the floor, putting on your makeup, communicating or texting while driving!!!
 Do you want to be in the position to have to apologize to the victim’s family in court or cause suffering to your family when they are notified of your death or the suffering you may have to go through because of the serious injury that you caused yourself?

 A lot of talk surrounds the issue of cell phone use while driving.
-Many people think that hands- free cell phone use is the answer.
-According to every study I have seen, the problem is with the intensity of the conversation not how the phone is being held.
+Many people think that hands- free cell phone use is the answer, but it does stop the driver from using the phone to do other more dangerous actions like texting, browing the internet, etc. According to every study I have seen, the problem with talking on the phone is with the intensity of the conversation not always how the phone is being held.
 Of course looking down to dial a number is distractive as is anytime your eyes leave the road.
 Many of us think that our time in the car could be used more productively doing our work or family calls along with driving, but lives are at risk when we multi-task, and no call is worth a life.
 Remember, keeping your eyes on the road isn’t enough unless your attention is also on the road.

 We need the public’s help in this movement to decrease traffic crashes.
 Everyone needs to first buckle-up, it’s your first line of defense against the impaired and distracted driver, secondly focus 100% on your driving, be a role model for your kids, and thirdly, speak out to friends, relatives and your legislators as to the seriousness of driving safely.
 Traffic crashes are NOT accidents they are preventable.